-6.7 Determination of Needed Resource: DDSN monitors the cost of each service provided and the amount of service activity.
+6.7 Service Need Resource Forecast: DDSN monitors the cost of each service provided and the amount of service activity.
 It also regularly tracks agency revenue and expenditures.
 DDSN routinely updates service waiting lists which reveal the level of need of potential consumers.
-(See Figure 7.1-9 and Figure 7.1-10) Using the process for systematically evaluating the urgency of consumer need provides a current accounting of the number and types of services required by degree of urgency.
+(See Figure 7.1-8, Figure 7.1-9 and Figure 7.1-10) Using the process for systematically evaluating the urgency of consumer need provides a current accounting of the number and types of services required by degree of urgency.
 Using detailed cost figures, DDSN projects the resources needed to address unmet consumer need.